MAIF/otoroshi/ROADMAP.md

 at some point we will have the opportunity to rewrite otoroshi with major breaking changes

 - [ ] remove play framework
-  - [ ] rewritte http engine using akka http
+  - [ ] rewritte http engine using akka http (well maybe remove akka too ...)
 - [ ] split admin api http server and http routing server with default routing for admin api
 - [ ] modular architecture rework
   - [x] default template (customizable) for services with standard plugins